mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/operator_parallel.md

 ### Configuring the Distributed Environment

 Specify the run mode, run device, run card number, etc. through the context interface.
-Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode, and initialize HCCL or NCCL communication through init. `max_size` limits the maximum amount of device memory a model can have, in order to leave enough device memory for communication on the Ascend hardware platform, GPU does not need to set.
+Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode, and initialize HCCL or NCCL communication through init.

+In addition, on the Ascend hardware platform, a portion of the memory needs to be set aside in order to ensure that there is sufficient device memory for communications. `max_size` is set to limit the maximum amount of device memory a model can have, and GPU does not need to set.
 If `device_target` is not set here, it will be automatically specified as the backend hardware device corresponding to the MindSpore package.

 ```python
 import mindspore as ms